-- 1. LAR: I'm trying to find a way to turn the engine so that we can access the cylinders\. there should be a gear door below I'll go and get a gurney\
+- LAR: I'm trying to find a way to turn the engine so that we can access the cylinders\. there should be a gear door below I'll go and get a gurney\

 - 2. MIC: yeah \setminus

 - 3. LAR: what you can do meantime you look where the inlet and exhaust valves are located

 - 4. MIC: I've already found them \setminus

 - 5. LAR: really/. and/

-- 6. MIC: ((points to the values on the engine)) exhaust/ inlet/ inlet/ exhaust/ exhaust/ inlet\ - 7.
+- 6. MIC: ((points to the valves on the engine)) exhaust/ inlet/ inlet/ exhaust/ exhaust/ inlet\ - 7.
 LAR: OK that's correct\. firing order of a six-cylinder engine/ - 8.
-MIC: I haven't learnt that yet - 9.
+MIC: I haven't learnt that yet \setminus - 9.
 LAR: 1-5-3-6-2-4 - 10.
-MIC: 1-5-3-6 I'll write it down \setminus - 11.
-LAR: here take a sheet of paper ((gives a piece of paper to MIC)) - you write 1-5-3-6-2-4 12. - 13.
+MIC: 1-5-3-6 I'll write it down - 11.
+LAR: here take a sheet of paper ((gives a piece of paper to MIC)) - 12. you write 1-5-3-6-2-4 - 13.
 MIC: ((writes the sequence of numbers on the paper)) [figure 1A] - 14.
 LAR: OK now that you have the firing order you find out which cylinder is connected to each valve\ - 15.
 MIC: OK \setminus - 16.
-LAR: and meantime I'll go and get a gurney \setminus - paper)) [figure 1B] - 18.
-LAR: ((comes back with a gurney)) - so/ 19. - 20.
+LAR: and meantime I'll go and get a gurney - 17.
+MIC: ((MIC observes the engine and writes down the solution on a sheet of paper)) [figure 1B] - 18.
+LAR: ((comes back with a gurney)) - 19. so/ - 20.
 MIC: I think each cylinder with its opposite.
-The first with the sixths/ the second with the fifth/ and the third with the fourth \backslash - 21.
+The first with the sixths/ the second with the fifth/ and the third with the fourth\ - 21.
 LAR: well done/. so let's have a look \setminus

 According to Kunégel's dynamic model of tutoring (Kunégel 2005), a specific type of guidance or training model-that of 'assisted participation'-can be recognised in the excerpt just presented.
 Michael, the apprentice, is not working on his own or in isolation from other workers; rather, he is closely supervised by Larry, who spontaneously provides guidance and takes responsibility for conducting the maintenance procedure.
 At the beginning of Excerpt 1, both Michael and Larry face a specific practical problem related to the 'productive' dimension of their work.
 To turn the cylinders in order to place them in an adequate position, they must access a gear door located below the engine.
-This requires the mechanics to lie on their back below the lorry and to use a sort of gurney to work in a comfortthe firing order of the engine on a sheet of paper; (B) during Larry's absence, Michael observes the cylinders and valves composing the engine able position.
+This requires the mechanics to lie on their back below the lorry and to use a sort of gurney to work in a comfortable position.
 Since the gurney is stored in the basement of the workshop, the supervisor proposes to leave the apprentice alone for a moment while he looks for the gurney.